Westmoreland Symphonic Winds

 By striving for the highest possible performance standard and actively extending the learning process throughout adult life, the Westmoreland Symphonic Winds' mission is to provide an outstanding example of music education for the community surrounding it.

-Dr. Christopher Marra serves as Assistant Professor of Music and the Director of Instrumental Activities at Seton Hill University.
-As a part of his duties, Chris is the conductor of the Westmoreland Symphonic Winds, the Sinfonia Chamber Orchestra, and teaches courses in music education, conducting, and brass.
-Chris earned a Ph.D. in Music Education with an emphasis in wind band conducting from the University of Michigan, MM in Music Education with an emphasis in wind band conducting from Northwestern University, and a B.S. in Music Education from Duquesne University.
-Prior to doctoral studies, Chris taught high school band and orchestra for 10 years in San Jose, CA where he held board positions with the CMEA Bay Section and the California Band Directors Association.
-Chris is also an active clinician, guest conductor, and adjudicator within several state organizations as well as Drum Corps International.
+Dr. Christopher M. Marra is an Associate Professor of Music and the Director of Instrumental Activities at Seton Hill University.
+As a part of his duties, Dr. Marra conducts the Westmoreland Symphonic Winds and teaches courses in music education, conducting, and brass.
+He holds a B.S. in Music Education from Duquesne University, a MM in Music Education with an emphasis in wind band conducting from Northwestern University, and a Ph.D. in Music Education with an emphasis in wind band conducting from the University of Michigan.
+Prior to his university teaching, Dr. Marra taught high school band and orchestra for 10 years in San Jose, CA where he held board positions with the CMEA Bay Section and the California Band Directors Association.